BreBecker/Bre-Project2/README.md

 Project2 (1).html is the first draft of my project 2 in html format.

+Project2 (4).html is the final draft of my project 2 in html format.

 Project2.ipynb is the first draft of my project 2 in ipynb format.

 ALIGN.fasta is a fasta file containing the FTO nucleotide sequences for all 5 organisms.
 I used this to create a multiple sequence alignment and to create my sequence logo.
 This was obtained from UniProt.
 The UniProt Sequence ID's are as follows: